jschicht/RawCopy/readme.txt

 Example for extracting MFT reference number 30224 and all attributes including $DATA, and dumping it into C:\tmp:
 RawCopy.exe /FileNamePath:C:30224 /OutputPath:C:\tmp /AllAttr:1

-Example for accessing a disk image and extracting MftRef ($LogFile) from NTFS volume number 2.
+Example for accessing a disk image and extracting MftRef ($LogFile) from volume number 2.
-RawCopy.exe /ImageFile:e:\temp\diskimage.dd /ImageNtfsVolume:2 /FileNamePath:c:2 /OutputPath:e:\out
+RawCopy.exe /ImageFile:e:\temp\diskimage.dd /ImageVolume:2 /FileNamePath:c:2 /OutputPath:e:\out

 Example for accessing partition/volume image and extracting file.ext and dumping it into E:\out.
-RawCopy.exe /ImageFile:e:\temp\partimage.dd /ImageNtfsVolume:1 /FileNamePath:c:\file.ext /OutputPath:e:\out
+RawCopy.exe /ImageFile:e:\temp\partimage.dd /ImageVolume:1 /FileNamePath:c:\file.ext /OutputPath:e:\out

 Example for making a raw dirlisting in detailed mode in c:\$Extend:
 RawCopy.exe /FileNamePath:c:\$Extend /RawDirMode:1

 Example for making a raw dirlisting in basic mode in c:\System Volume Information inside a disk image file:
-RawCopy.exe /ImageFile:e:\temp\diskimage.dd /ImageNtfsVolume:1 /FileNamePath:"c:\System Volume Information" /RawDirMode:2
+RawCopy.exe /ImageFile:e:\temp\diskimage.dd /ImageVolume:1 /FileNamePath:"c:\System Volume Information" /RawDirMode:2

+Example for making a raw dirlisting in detailed mode on the root level inside a shadow copy:
+RawCopy.exe /FileNamePath:\\.\HarddiskVolumeShadowCopy1:x:\ /RawDirMode:1

+Example for extracting $MFT from partition 2 on harddisk 1 and dumping it into e:\out:
+RawCopy.exe /FileNamePath:\\.\Harddisk0Partition2:0 /OutputPath:e:\out

+Example for extracting $MFT from second volume on PhysicalDrive0:
+RawCopy.exe /FileNamePath:\\.\PhysicalDrive0:0 /ImageVolume:2 /OutputPath:e:\out